pydoit/doit/doc/tutorial.rst

 You might be thinking...
 Why should I define targets if the task itself can keep track of dependencies?
 There are two reasons to define targets.

 #.
-Even if the dependencies do not change but the target is modified the task is executed again. i.e. if you manually edit a file built by a DoIt task it will be rebuilt if you execute the task even the are no modifications on the dependencies.
+Even if the dependencies do not change but the target is modified the task is executed again. i.e. if you manually edit a file built by a `doit` task it will be rebuilt if you execute the task even the are no modifications on the dependencies.

 #.
 In case the target file is a dependency for another file it ensure tasks will be executed on the proper order.
 (By default tasks are executed in the order they were defined).